felinira/magic-wormhole-protocols/file-transfer-protocol.md

 ## Application version

 The main key in the `app_version` object is called `abilities`, which is an array of strings.
 The known values are: `["transfer-v1", "transfer-v2"]`.
 Unknown values and keys have to be accepted by every client.
 An ability may specify additional hints to store in the object as well.
-If the value is empty (`{}`), `{abilities = ["transfer-v1"];}` must be assumed for backwards compatibility. `transfer-v1` SHOULD always be supported.
+If the value is empty (`{}`), `{abilities = ["transfer-v1"];}` must be assumed for backwards compatibility. `transfer-v1` should always be supported.

 The sender gets to pick a protocol version and capabilities based on the version information of the peer.
 The receiver distinguishes which protocol is used on the first incoming message.
 (Therefore, different protocol versions must be distinguishable on the first message.)